apache/druid/docs/ingestion/index.md

 ## Ingestion methods

-The table below lists Druid's most common data ingestion methods, along with comparisons to help you choose the best one for your situation.
+The tables below list Druid's most common data ingestion methods, along with comparisons to help you choose the best one for your situation.
 Each ingestion method supports its own set of source systems to pull from.
 For details about how each method works, as well as configuration properties specific to that method, check out its documentation page.